Independent Testing Demonstrates Requirement For Compression Sleeves

 ACS compression sleeves have extremely high compressive strength and almost negligible thermal transfer rate.
 All sleeves are made of fire-resistant material, However, as OEM component/thermal break, they do fall outside this classification as outlined in the requirement; exclusions from classification requirement.

-ACS believes it is important to ensure our products are safe and compliant, that’s why we have insisted on using a unique composite material which prevents thermal transfer whilst still providing high compressive strength and fire resistance.
+ACS believes it is important to ensure our products are safe and compliant, that’s why we have insisted on using a unique composite material that prevents thermal transfer whilst still providing high compressive strength and fire resistance.

 Other manufacturers have released fireproof sleeves however these are generally made of stainless steel which acts as a thermal bridge, causing cold spots and promoting condensation within the sleeve itself.
 Insulation manufacturers advise against the use of thermally conductive sleeves as this can have a detrimental effect on the stated U-value of the product.
 Condensation within the sleeve can be a major issue when coupled with zinc tech screws which, over time will begin to corrode – ACS only supplies stainless steel screws with compression sleeves to alleviate this issue.